-This superorder contains the following orders and families:
+The superorder Palaeognathae contains only the order Struthioniformes with the following families:

-Within palaeognaths, only Tinamiformes are capable of flight whereas other palaeognaths are strictly cursorial.
+Within palaeognaths, only Tinamidae are capable of flight whereas other palaeognaths are strictly cursorial.
 Therefore, the ability to fly either must have been lost several times, or must have been gained independently from neognathous birds by tinamous.
 It should be noted, however, that tinamous are extremely poor and reluctant flyers, unable to fly for extended periods.
-Thus, it still remains to be proven that the ancestral Palaeognathae were volant.
+Thus, it remains unclear whether ancestral Palaeognathae were volant.

 Extant ostriches are restricted to Africa, while notopalaeognaths occur in South America, Australia, and New Zealand.
 The simplest explanation for this disjunct distribution is to assume that the ancestral notopalaeognath once happened to enter South America, either via Africa or via Central America.

-Palaeognaths comprise a number of particularly interesting fossil taxa:
+Palaeognaths comprise a number of interesting fossil taxa:

 Baker, A.J., O. Haddrath, J.D.
 McPherson, and A. Cloutier (2014), Genomic support for a Moa-Tinamou clade and adaptive morphological convergence in